xnhl/fan-mail/README.md

 			</li>
 		</ul>
 	</li>
-	<li>I will continue gathering information and updating this repository as long as strange events / attacks continue to occur.
+	<li>I will continue gathering information and updating this document as long as strange events / attacks continue to occur.
 	</li>
 	<li>Updates:
 		<ul>